tobyzerner/json-api-server/docs/context.md

     // The model that is currently being serialized, updated, or deleted public object $model = null;

+    // The resolved data that is being processed for update/delete public ?array $data = null;

     // The field that is currently being processed public ?Field $field = null;